SAP/luigi/docs/navigation-parameters-reference.md

 ### context
 - **type**: ?
 - **required**: ?
 - **description**: sends the specified object as context to the view.
-Use this parameter in combination with the dynamic **pathSegment** to receive the context through the context listeners of **Luigi Client**.
+Use this property in combination with the dynamic **pathSegment** to receive the context through the context listeners of **Luigi Client**.
 This is an alternative to using the dynamic value in the **viewUrl**.

 ### defaultChildNode
 - **type**: ?